webksde/ddev-vscode-devcontainer-drupal-template/README.md

 ## Who is this for?
 For every developer who loves VSCode, Drupal and DDEV / Docker and wants to have an easy to use and switch development environment without headache!
+(Disclaimer: But it's only what we like, doesn't have to be everyones darling ;))

 **TODO - This is work in progress to provide best-practice from our previous setups**